victor-janas/THALES/README.md

 To be able to launch the docker you must execute the following commands:

-$ docker-compose build
+$ sudo docker-compose build
-$ docker-compose up
+$ sudo docker-compose up

 To verify operation:
 - check the NGINX server from http://localhost:8080 or via : $ curl -I http://localhost:8080